 Fertilize thyme with a weak solution of fish emulsion or liquid seaweed, diluted by half every two weeks.

 Potted Thyme Care

-Container grown thyme will need to be repotted every season or two depending on the size of the pot and rate of growth.
-You will know it’s time when the roots are growing out of the bottom of the container.
+Container grown thyme needs to be repotted every season or two depending on the size of the pot and rate of growth.
+You’ll know it’s time when the roots are growing out of the bottom of the container.
 Thyme plants divide easily when repotted to reproduce even more plants.